edenreich/Javascript-LazyForm-Module/README.md

                        .get(['inputs', 'selects', 'hidden'])
                        .toJson(); // or you can use toQueryString()

-     // send the ajax with the data
+     // next...send the data with ajax
   }

 ```